EJEP/temp_monitor/README.md

 ### Setup ###

 The `init-db` command in flask initialises a database in the `instance` directory of the webpage installation.
 See `schemal.sql` for the creation of the database.
+The web server will need to be able to read this file.

 ### Configuration ###